OAyomide/go-jack/README.md

 There are also special frameworks targeted at building for specific platforms.
 But none suitable for building for multiple channels at once, *__separating content from code, and easy to pick up even for non-coders who need to create contents for their bots__*
 #

+### __What has changed__ ❓
+Well, after much thinking, I decided to write the messenger module first.
+The idea is to write each platform separately starting with Messenger (most conversant), then working out the core that binds them together.
+In the end, the already written "frameworks" for each channel will be turned into modules.
+This is why this branch is called *__messenger/poc__*

+A major reason I considered this approach is that:
+1. I am having issues figuring out the module system in Go (I've only been writing Go for about 6-7 months.)
+2. I want a separation of concern.
+Messenger platform has always been my point of interest among all channels (I even work on Messenger bots at my work)

+After much digging, I have a better insight on how to structure and organize the messenger channel framework first.
+While a whole lot of codes already written in [Goblin](https://github.com/oayomide/goblin) already work and stable and quite standard, huge props to the [Messenger](https://github.com/paked/messenger) project and the contributors.
+It not only reinforces the codes I had already written, it serves as a source of inspiriation and ideas.
+This library is hugely a replica of the project with distinct features.

+#

 ### __Contributing 🖊__

 Of course the project sounds interesting and all that, but I may not get around to it for a really long time (as I am busy and I also have to work on other things apart from this).
 Therefore, contributions are highly welcome and will be appreciated.